msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Find a class of concerns early
 * Tests can be reused as regression tests
-* Requires fine grain look at code.
-Often solves for problems that unit testing does not directly test for.
+* Requires fine grain look at code that often solves for problems that unit testing does not directly test for.
 * Saves time in the long run (From my experience)

 _Cons_

 * Code needs to be designed to be unit tested (If you already follow SOLID, its rarely in issue)
-* Takes additional time, that should be done when the code is written
+* Takes additional time

-There are a lot of different styles and opinions on unit testing.
+There are different opinions on how to unit testing and what should be tested.
 These are mine.

 * Test for return value, exceptions, state change, and interactions.
-* Test names follow UnitUndertest_Sencrio_Expected convention.
+* Test names follow UnitUnderTest_Scenario_Expected convention.
 * Each unit test I target one line of code and use as many asserts as needed for that line.
-* 100% Unit Test Coverage, every method independently tested (even if indirectly tested) and change my private methods to internal.
+* 100% Unit test coverage with every method independently tested (even if indirectly tested) and use internal methods over private.
 * For dependencies that have statics, and very challenging to test code, I choose to wrap them in another class and then add exclude from coverage.
-* For plan data objects that have no logic I exclude form code coverage.
+* For plan data objects that have no logic I exclude from code coverage.

 I have written unit tests on the daily for 12 months.
-I have found the process of writing units to be even more valuable than the unit tests.
+I have found the process of writing units to be even more valuable than the tests them selfs.
 It forces me to slow down and take heavy considerations of my code by walk through all the of code paths without glossing over anything.
 I also enjoy the increased confidence I have when modifying in existing solution as breaks existing tests pointing me to places that I caused a change.

 ## API Considerations